Detopall/TrackSplitter/README.md

 ## Installation

 ### Docker

 Execute the following command:

-Make sure the bash script has the right permission by running chmod +x run.sh
+Make sure the bash script has the right permission by running `chmod u+x run.sh`

 #### Run